-- inetnum objects for IP Address space allocations and assignments
+- inetnum objects for IPv4 address space allocations and assignments

 - aut-num objects for AS numbers (ASNs)

-Accurate resource registration is of the fundamental goals of Internet resource management.
-Therefore, it is mandatory to record customer/end user assignments in the database.
-Current policies require APNIC Members to maintain accurate customer assignment records.
+Accurate resource registration is one of the fundamental goals of Internet resource management.
+Whois registration requirements are outlined in the APNIC Internet Number Resource Policies.